Effective July 20, 2020 (view archived version)

 27. Privacy Shield

-- We are committed to subjecting all personal information received from EU member countries and the United Kingdom and/or Switzerland, in reliance on the Privacy Shield, to Privacy Shield Principles.
+- We are committed to subjecting all personal information received from EU member countries and the United Kingdom, in reliance on the Privacy Shield, to Privacy Shield Principles.
 To learn more about the Privacy Shield, and to view our certification, visit the U.S. Department of Commerce’s Privacy Shield website, where the Department also maintains a list of all Privacy Shield participants.

 - ZeroFOX is responsible for the processing of personal information it receives under the Privacy Shield and subsequently transfers to a third party acting as an agent on its behalf.
-We comply with the Privacy Shield for all onward transfers of personal data from the EU, United Kingdom and/or Switzerland, including the onward transfer liability provisions.
+We comply with the Privacy Shield for all onward transfers of personal data from the EU, United Kingdom, including the onward transfer liability provisions.

 - With respect to personal data received or transferred pursuant to the Privacy Shield, we are subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, we may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.